glstewart17/Chromebook-Instructions/README.md

     a.
 Sample: cd /projects/console-python3-simple && python main.py

     b.
-Explanation: The first half of the line directs you to the correct folder and the second have runs the main.py file.
+Explanation: The first half of the line directs you to the correct folder and the second half runs the main.py file.